Coreymillia/M5Cardputer-MP3-Audio-Visual-Portal-Hater/README.md

 2. **🎵 MP3 Player**
    - Play audio files from SD card
+   - **NOTE** It took about 10 to 15 minutes to scan 1,900 songs when I first entered the MP3 player.
+During this time the divice does not react!
+You have to wait for the scan to finish.
+It will only have to do this once.
+If you  add songs to your card  you  can rescan  and it should only have to scan the new ones.
+You should not have to but I put the mp3s in the root of my SD card.
+You can try to put them in a directory named Music or any folder, if you want to try.
+It should scan for folders.
+Not tested.
    - Shuffle mode support
    - Auto-advance to next song
    - Exit with M key